• Home

 • What are the yearly maintenance costs?

 You can do a quick pressure and simple water quality test when touring the home.
 You don’t need to get out your lab coat and junior chemistry set, but just be aware of the water quality.
 Does the shower seem to have adequate pressure?
 Are there rust stains on the plumbing fixtures or washing machine?
 Does the water smell funny?
 Is it drinkable or does it taste terrible?
-That should give you a pretty good idea of the quality.
+That should give you a pretty good idea of the well water quality.

 Be sure to pin this for later: